paulplant/xdrip4ios_docs/docs/install/testflight.md

 Now you're all done, you can start to [connect](../connect/index.md) xDrip4iOS to your CGM source.
 </br>

-## Fixing Age Restrictions
+## Age Restrictions

-If you need to setup xDrip4iOS for a child under 13, you must change the iPhone account to an adult (i.e. your own) in order to install Testflight and join the xDrip4iOS test.
-Once installed, return to the child's account.
+If you need to setup xDrip4iOS for a Apple ID used by a child under 13, you must change the iPhone account to an adult's Apple ID (i.e. your own) in order to install Testflight and join the xDrip4iOS test.

+Once xDrip4iOS is installed, you can remove your Apple ID and add your child's account again.
 </br>

 ## Install Previous Builds

 If you are having problems with the latest version, then you can always try and revert back to a previous version.

-To do this, open Testflight, click on Previous Builds and Install the one that you know was working.
+To do this, open Testflight, click on **Previous Builds** and **Install** the one that you know was working.

 If you have to do this, make sure you [let us know about the problem](../troubleshoot/reporting_issues.md)!